DNP, M.S., University of Rochester

 B.S., Nursing, University of Buffalo

-Dr. Stephanie C. Brown received her bachelor's degree in nursing from the University of Buffalo in 2005.
+Dr. Stephanie C. Spain (Brown) received her bachelor's degree in nursing from the University of Buffalo in 2005.
 She developed a passion for caring for children and families which is why she pursued her master's degree in pediatrics from the University of Rochester.
-Dr. Brown gained experience working as a nurse practitioner in an inpatient hospital setting and in outpatient primary care settings.
+Dr. Spain gained experience working as a nurse practitioner in an inpatient hospital setting and in outpatient primary care settings.
 While continuing to work with patients, she then earned her Doctor of Nursing Practice from the University of Rochester in 2015.

-Dr. Brown previously worked as a certified pediatric nurse practitioner and interim clinical director at Starlight Pediatrics.
+Dr. Spain previously worked as a certified pediatric nurse practitioner and interim clinical director at Starlight Pediatrics.
 This unique practice provides primary and mental health care for foster care children and refugees.
-Given her passion for high-risk pediatric patients, Dr. Brown became a certified primary care mental health care specialist and is actively looking for grant and publication opportunities to further support this population.
+Given her passion for high-risk pediatric patients, Dr. Spain became a certified primary care mental health care specialist and is actively looking for grant and publication opportunities to further support this population.
 She is also actively perusing New York state endorsement in infant mental health related to policy.
 She has published articles in peer-reviewed journals and has numerous local and legislative presentations advocating for high-risk pediatric patients.

 - Barbel, P, Brown, S., Peterson, K. (2015).
 Identification of Hypomelanosis of Ito in Pediatric Primary Care.
 Journal of Pediatric Health Care.

 - Brown, S. (2019).
 Comprehensive Literature Review of Perinatal Loss Supports.
 Online Journal of Complementary and Alternative Medicine.